 A river cruise on the Seine is a must-do experience for anyone visiting Paris.
 With several different types of cruises available, you can choose one that suits your budget and preferences.
 From affordable daytime cruises to more expensive romantic dinner cruises, there is something for everyone.

 While daytime cruises offer great sightseeing opportunities, a dinner cruise is highly recommended for a more romantic experience.
-Many dinner cruises offer a three-course meal that includes French cuisine and local wines, making it a perfect opportunity to enjoy a delicious meal while taking in the sights of the city.
+Many dinner cruises offer a three-course meal with French cuisine and local wines, making it a perfect opportunity to enjoy a delicious meal while taking in the city’s sights.

 See Related: Best Weekend Trips from Paris, France